Obvio!: Details

-The chassis is designed as a series of ellipses (a system called "Niess Elliptical Survival Rings") to be strong, yet low in weight.
+The chassis is designed as a series of ellipses (a system called "Niess Elliptical Survival Rings") to be strong yet light.
 The cars have one bench seat that seats three, and are fitted with airbags.
-It has McPherson suspension and disc brakes all round.
+It has McPherson suspension and disc brakes all around.
 The internal and external panels of the bodyshell are made in ABS/PMMA plastic.
 It uses scissor doors and also has a Boblbee backpack space integrated into the design.

 The 828 has a list price of US$14,000 and the 012 has a list price of US$28,000.
 Extras offered are air conditioning (hot/cold), individual seats, power windows/rear mirror/central locking, leather seats and an iMobile Carputer.

 The Obvio!
-828H is hybrid electric concept car that runs on a flex-fuel engines and was presented in Rio de Janeiro on November 2010.
+828H is hybrid electric concept car that runs on a flex-fuel engines and was presented in Rio de Janeiro in November 2010.